Battle of Manila (1899)

-The Battle of Manila (Filipino: Labanan sa Maynila; Batalla de Manila), the first and largest battle of the Philippine–American War, was fought on February 4–5, 1899, between 19,000 American soldiers and 15,000 Filipino armed militiamen.
+The Battle of Manila (Filipino: Labanan sa Maynila; Batalla de Manila), the first and largest battle of the Philippine–American War, was fought on February 4–5, 1899, between 19,000 American and 15,000 Philippine Revolutionary Army soldiers.
 Armed conflict erupted when American troops, tasked with preventing the Filipino encampment from moving closer, fired on a nearby group.
 Philippine President Emilio Aguinaldo attempted to broker a ceasefire, but American General Elwell Stephen Otis rejected it, and fighting escalated the next day.
 It ended in an American victory, although minor skirmishes continued for several days afterward.